Brotega/Projects/Game Engine/README.md

 ## Description
 This is a game engine I worked on for a class project.
-The engine is written in C++ using DirectX 11 and HLSL.
+The engine is written in C++11 using DirectX 11 and HLSL for Windows PC.

 ## My role
 Implemented many features of the game engine:
-- All graphics
+- JSON parser for creating the game scene.
+Parsed character, light, and object information (vertices) to later render in the graphics pipeline.
+- All graphics: Initialization, processing vertex data from JSON parser to send to gpu, normal mapping, texture wrapping, lighting calculations (spotlight, ambient light), vertex/fragment shaders (phong, unlit)
-- 3D skeletal animation
+- 3D skeletal animation using matrix math
-- Profiling
+- Profiling for keeping track of performance
-- Memory allocation
+- Memory allocation for allocating static lights
-- Physics (gravity simulation and AABB collision detection)
+- Physics: gravity simulation, AABB collision detection, raycasting
 - Moving character based on player input (WASD keys) and making them jump (spacebar)
-- Multithreading
+- Multithreading for calculating 3D animations on a different thread

 ## Video Link
 To see the engine running, check it out here: https://youtu.be/eWf2pcLqX7U